As we enter the Hebrew month of Elul, the daily call of the shofar is our wake up call to prepare spiritually for the holy days to come.

 * You may borrow a hard copy of our High Holy Day Prayer Book, Mahzor Lev Shalem or access it electronically.
 The request information can be here.

-* Our series of seven Journey to Joy weekly emails will be your guide through these weeks.
-The second installment will be in your inbox on Tuesday.
-So please open your emails.
+* Our series of four Journey to Joy weekly emails will be your guide through these weeks, so please open your emails.
 They will be filled with all sorts of information to help make this a meaningful High Holy Days season.
 Archived emails from this series can be found here.

 The High Holy Days in 2020, including Rosh HaShanah, Yom Kippur, Sukkot, Shemini Atzeret and Simchat Torah, will occur as follows: